cypherpunk-academy/2064/en/037_2021_Surprising message.md

 <div style="background-color: #222; color: lightgreen; padding: 20px; margin: 20px 0; font-family: 'Courier New'">
-The order in which you want to save the log files of the twelve computers was the same as the one you took the first time you were in a TAO computer a few months ago.
-And and a few other things agreed.
-We have
-Hacker profiles here, they're capturing that.
+The order in which you want to save the log files of the twelve computers was the same as the one you took the first time you were on a TAO computer a few months ago.
+And a few other things agreed.
+We have Hacker profiles here, they're capturing that.
 </div>
 Marlene squeezed her chest with her hand.
 "Oh, God," she thought, "this can be real."
 She jumped up.
-Went around the table a few times, sat down again.
+I went around the table a few times, sat down again.
 In such situations, she trusted only her feelings.
 After two more minutes she wrote: